-- 1. Stop the unit on a flat, level surface and release the motion control levers.
-The levers will automatically pivot outwards and engage the parking brake.
-Close the deflectors, turn the ignition switch to OFF, and remove the key. - 2.
+- Stop the unit on a flat, level surface and engage the parking brake.
+The parking brake will lock the motion control levers in the NEUTRAL position.
+Press the air stream control pedal to the CLOSED position, turn the ignition switch to OFF, and remove the key. - 2.
 Allow the engine to cool for at least three (3) minutes. - 3.
-Remove any dirt and/or debris from around the fuel cap. - 4.
-Remove the fuel cap slowly to allow any pressure built up in the tank to escape. - 5.
-Add fuel to the fuel tank using a non-metallic funnel with a plastic mesh strainer.
+Remove any dirt and/or debris from around the fuel cap (A, Figure 21).

+- 4. Remove the fuel cap slowly to allow any pressure built up in the tank to escape. - Add fuel to the fuel tank using a non-metallic funnel with a plastic mesh strainer.
 Only fill fuel tank to the bottom of the filler neck.
 Do NOT overfill.
 Clean up spilled fuel immediately. - 6.
 Install the fuel cap.